ksuess/collective.multiplecalltoactions/README.rst

 License
 -------

-If you are making money, came back to Plone Foundation <TODO> and spend your part.
+If you are making money, came back to Plone Foundation and spend your part.

 Additional Information